Signos (TV series)

-Signos is an Argentinian 2015 TV series, co-produced by Pol-ka Producciones and Turner Broadcasting System, aired by eltrece and by the American network TNT.
+Signos is an Argentine 2015 TV series, co-produced by Pol-ka Producciones and Turner Broadcasting System, aired by eltrece and by the American network TNT.
 The show first aired on 2 September 2015.
 The main actors are Julio Chávez, Claudia Fontán and Alberto Ajaka.
 Originally, Signos aired at 11pm, but starting from the third episode, it airs at 10:30pm.
 The series concluded on 16 December 2015, with an 11.1 audience rating average.

 Premise

 Antonio Cruz (Chávez) is an ordinary doctor who lives with his sister, Laura (Fontán), and her family in San Rafael de los Penitentes, a quiet town where nothing of interest ever happens.
 He is a clever and worshipful person, who is unhappy because of something which occurred in his childhood to his mother.
 He wants to revenge this situation, killing one or more people in each episode according to their astrological sign.